jmblankman/Getting-and-Cleaning-Data-Project/README.md

 There are 3 other files located in this repository:

 1. CodeBook.md - A CodeBook describing the run_analysis.R script and its functions
 2. run_analysis.R - An R script that completes the 5 requests of the Getting and Cleaning Data's Course Project:

-   a.
-Merges the training and the test sets to create one data set

-   b.
-Extracts only the measurements on the mean and standard deviation for each measurement

-   c.
-Uses descriptive activity names to name the activities in the data set

-   d.
-Appropriately labels the data set with descriptive variable names

-   e.
-From the data set in request 'd', creates a second, independent tidy data set with the average of each variable for each activity and
-      each subject

 3. finalData.txt - A text file including the final output of the Getting and Cleaning Data Course Project